 To figure out which of your activities really pay of, you will have to break down your traffic by traffic source.

 7. Mobile traffic

 Are your visitors viewing your site from mobile devices?
-If so, you should double check how your site looks on mobile.
+If so, you should double-check how your site looks on mobile.
 Make sure, your visitors can find everything they are looking for on the device they are using.
-If you see a lot of mobile traffic, it may be worth to invest into optimizing for mobile even if your website is already responsive.
+If you see a lot of mobile traffic, it may be worth to invest in optimizing for mobile even if your website is already responsive.

 8. Traffic per page

 My guess is, you do not have one single page online.
 We have been blogging for over a year now, and have published over 150 blog posts.
 It is a huge help to monitor the traffic we get to one page (blog post).
 It helps to figure out what content and which topics our audience likes and which posts work best in what network.
 You can even use your best post to drive traffic to some of your other sites by simply including a link to your best posts.